 Competition is alive and well in the insurance industry.
 Although we have seen a lot of mergers and acquisitions in recent years, new tech startups empowering consumers to purchase, service, and process claims online are breeding competition.
 Consumers have plenty of options to insure their house, car and health.
 Carriers will have to go the extra mile to stay competitively priced, controlling risk factors, and keeping their loss ratio in check.

 The general economic environment will be a tough one in 2023.
 The cost of living will increase above the usual 3% to 5%, energy costs will continue to be high.
 In addition, rising inflation will create a difficult climate.
 But, in the insurance industry, we have two additional factors contributing to the equation and making everyone feel the effects exponentially.
 The first refers to product marketing, the cost to acquire new clients is higher than ever.
-The second is increased regulatory requirements.
+The second touches on increased regulatory requirements.

 Solution: Whenever you are faced with the challenge of cutting costs you must look to optimize and make current processes efficient.
 Is there duplication of effort?
 Can we automate this?
 How can data be our tool to predict behavior?
 Centralizing and streamlining efforts with technology can be a game changer.
 This in addressing the cost issue and can become a competitive advantage.

 With the help of the pandemic, the insurance industry has been forced out of its comfort zone.
 Consequently, insurance organizations must invest in digital transformations, spearhead the creation of cloud infrastructure and explore big data and AI.
 These technical investments have come with their own challenges.
 Capitalizing on those investments and materializing a return on the investments using clear-cut metrics make it difficult for implementers to request any additional funding.